 SO IS ONE TEST BETTER THAN THE OTHER?

-There was a time when the ANSI standard may have been preferred because its testing method was more accurate and straightforward.
-ANSI/ISEA 105 may still be more straightforward, but since the changes to the standards in 2016, ASTM & ISO Cut Tests (both of which use the TDM-100) now allow for a more accurate comparison of a glove’s level of cut resistance when tested to either global standard.
-Though that doesn’t mean they’re interchangeable.
+There was a time when the ANSI standard may have been preferred because of its more accurate and straightforward testing method.
+While ANSI/ISEA 105 may still be more straightforward, since the changes to the standards in 2016, both ASTM & ISO Cut Tests (which each use the TDM-100) allow for a more accurate comparison of a glove’s level of cut resistance when tested to either global standard (however, that doesn’t mean they’re interchangeable).

 SIDE BY SIDE: ANSI/ISEA 105 VS. EN 388

-Click the image below to get a detailed look at the standards, compare testing methods and ratings, and to find out what cut level is right for your application.
+Click the image below to get a detailed look at the standards, compare testing methods and ratings and find out what cut level is right for your application.